rtjk/CROSS-PQClean/README.md

 - document the temporary fix for the CSPRNG buffer size in csprng_hash.h (since it deviates from version 1.2 of the NIST submission package)
 - document the changes to architecture_detect.h that force optimizations when compiling for AVX2
 - document: with nmake avx2 needs flag /std:c11
+- document: removed x86intrin.h because it's not available on Windows
+- document: renamed type sig_t to CROSS_sig_t to solve a name conflict in iOS
+- document: cosmetic changes to make PQClean's linter happy
 ```